NetSuite CPQ Configurator Products

 NetSuite CPQ Configurator is based on products that represent complex configurable items.
 A product collects the business logic of the configurable item and is provided with a user interface where users can configure the item following the business logic constraints.
 For example, a furniture company may have a desk as a configurable item.
 This desk is available in various shapes, sizes, colors, and so on.
 Customers can combine various options and features according to their preferences but within allowed combinations.

-You can also access a preview of the configurable item list displayed to users by going to the Select Product page at CPQ > Configurator > Standalone.
+You can also access a preview of the configurable item list displayed to users.
+To access the configurable item list preview, got to the Select Product page at CPQ > Configurator > Standalone.
 Users view the Select Product page by clicking the Configure button on a transaction.

 A product is formed by several building blocks, such as questions, answers, and images.
 For more information, see Working with Product Building Blocks.